JakubSchwenkbeck/Quantum-Computer-Simulation/README.md

 This project is a simple quantum computer simulator implemented in Rust.
 It allows users to explore basic quantum operations on qubits, such as applying **Hadamard**, **Pauli-X**, and **Pauli-Z** gates, and measuring **qubit** states.
 The application features a graphical interface built with eframe and egui, providing a visual representation of the qubit's state on the Bloch sphere.

 **Features:**

-- Create and manipulate qubits.
+- Qubit Management: Create and manipulate multiple qubits, selecting any qubit to adjust its state.
-- Apply quantum gates (Hadamard, Pauli-X, Pauli-Z).
+- Quantum Gates: Apply essential gates:

+  - Hadamard: Creates superposition.
+  - Pauli-X, Y, Z: Flip and phase operations.
+  - Controlled Phase Shift: Entangle qubits.
-- Measure qubit states with probabilistic outcomes.
+  - Measurement: Measure qubit states with probabilistic outcomes for |0⟩ and |1⟩.

-- Visualize the qubit state on the Bloch sphere, including coordinates and probabilities.
+- Bloch Sphere Visualization: Visualize qubit states on the Bloch sphere, showing coordinates and measurement probabilities.

+- Dynamic Circuit Simulation: Create, modify, and run quantum circuits, tracking the sequence of applied gates.

+- Interactive Sliders: Adjust qubit parameters (α and β) with sliders for real-time exploration.

+- Tutorial: Access a built-in tutorial for easy onboarding to quantum concepts.

 ![image](https://github.com/user-attachments/assets/54b65b21-4659-45f0-b02e-53dcc587fef6)